Jerusalem Talmud: Comparison to Babylonian Talmud

 There are significant differences between the two Talmud compilations.
-The language of the Jerusalem Talmud is Jewish Palestinian Aramaic, a Western Aramaic dialect which differs from that of the Babylonian.
+The language of the Jerusalem Talmud is Galilean Aramaic, a Western Aramaic dialect which differs from that of the Babylonian.

 The Jerusalem Talmud is often fragmentary and difficult to read, even for experienced Talmudists.
 The redaction of the Babylonian Talmud, on the other hand, is more careful and precise.
 The traditional explanation for this difference was the idea that the redactors of the Jerusalem Talmud had to finish their work abruptly.
-A more probable explanation is the fact that the Babylonian Talmud wasn't redacted for at least another 200 years, in which a broad discursive framework was created.
-The law as laid down in the two compilations is basically similar, except in emphasis and in minor details.
+A more probable explanation is the fact that the Babylonian Talmud was not redacted for at least another 200 years, in which a broad discursive framework was created.
 In a novel view, David Weiss Halivni describes the longer discursive passages in the Babylonian Talmud as the "Stammaitic" layer of redaction, and believe that it was added later than the rest: if one were to remove the "Stammaitic" passages, the remaining text would be quite similar in character to the Jerusalem Talmud.

+The two compilations are similar in examining the Mishnah according to rabbinic tradition, but numerous differences exist in the details in their interpretations.
+Such differences are listed and examined in depth in the modern works Amrei Bemaarava and Darkhei Hatalmudim.

 Neither the Jerusalem nor the Babylonian Talmud covers the entire Mishnah: for example, a Babylonian Gemara exists only for 37 out of the 63 tractates of the Mishnah.
 In particular: